-Our architects are in the field as hands-on team members so we can participate directly in problem-solving solutions that make the vision for your space a reality.
-We are one of the few firms that assign a dedicated principal architect to every project, so you can be assured that the design and construction will be seamlessly managed from start to finish.
+Our architects are in the field as hands-on team members so we can participate directly in developing solutions that make the vision for your space a reality.
+We are one of the few firms that assign a dedicated principal architect to every project, so you can rest assured that the design and construction will be seamlessly managed from start to finish.
 Because historic preservation is at the core of our philosophy as a teaching firm, our principals have also contributed to the architecture faculty at both Tulane University and Louisiana State University.

 Experience Preserving Landmarks on a National Scale

 Our historic restoration and preservation projects span a range of industries, including government, retail, hospitality, fine dining, and hotels, as well as both indoor and outdoor spaces in New Orleans and New York City.
 Some of our most notable projects include the reroofing and historic masonry restoration of the Lower Pontalba Building in New Orleans, originally built in the 1840s, as well as the historic restoration of The Old President’s House on Louisiana State University’s campus in Baton Rouge.
 Our architecture firm also managed the restoration of The Cabildo in New Orleans’ historic Jackson Square.
 The building today serves as the Louisiana State Museum.

 For the foremost expertise in commercial building design and construction, contact the team at Pascal Architects to discuss the scope of your historic restoration project.
 Fill out our contact form below or give us a call today.
 You can reach our New Orleans office at 504-304-3625 or our New York office at 212-560-9166.